yyrichy/BTEEnhanced/README.md

 Bukkit plugin created for the BuildtheEarth project to make creating custom forests easier.
 Uses [Bridson's algorithm](https://sighack.com/post/poisson-disk-sampling-bridsons-algorithm) for poisson disk sampling (randomly picking packed points to place trees at).

 Commands:
-- `/wood <schematic(s)> [!]<blockID> [flags -includeAir,-dontRotate,-r:x]` Explained in the next section
+- `/wood <schematic(s)> [!]<blockID> [flags -includeAir,-dontRotate,-r:x]`
-- `/wood-undo` Undoes /wood, max number of undoes is set in config
-- `/wood-redo` Redoes /wood, max number of redoes is set in config
+- `/bteenhanced-reload`

 Permissions:
 - `bteenhanced.*`  Wildcard
 - `bteenhanced.reload` Reload config
-- `bteenhanced.wood`Allows usage of /wood, /wood-undo, and /wood-redo
+- `bteenhanced.wood`Allows usage of /wood
 - `bteenhanced.wood.all` Allows setting the /wood directory to *, using all schematics in the folder.
 Not a good idea since there will likely be large builds there.
 Instead, trees should be placed in a tree folder.

+*This plugin saves edit sessions from /wood to the player's local session, so players can use WorldEdit's //undo and //redo.
+This means players will need to have the WorldEdit permissions for //undo and //redo*

 Config: Look at the config.yml